GLOBAL MARKETS-Shares fall, bonds rise as data fans Fed uncertainty

 By Ellen Freilich

-debt as signs of strength in the U.S. economy fanned fears the
+U.S. debt as signs of strength in the U.S. economy fanned fears

 program.